neetcode-gh/lesson-data/howToUseNeetcode.md

 Many people are discouraged when they can't solve a problem.

 That's perfectly fine.
-Many of these problems were solved by mathematicians in the past.
-It's not expected you would easily be able to figure these algorithms out on your own.
+Many of these problems were first solved by professional mathematicians in the past.
+You're **not** expected to easily figure these algorithms out on your own.

 Each problem on NeetCode has a video solution and code solutions in several languages.
 Take advantage of them.
 It's not "cheating" to look at the solution.

-You should try to stretch your brain, and
+As long as you can understand the solution, you're doing great.

+Do *not*:

+* Copy and paste the solution.
+* Spend several hours trying to solve a problem you're stuck on.
+* Blindly memorize algorithms without understanding *why* they work.

+Do:

+* Attempt the problem on your own.
+* Try drawing out the problem on paper.
+* Look at the solution if you're not making progress after 15 - 20 minutes.
+* If you still can't understand the solution, try an easier problem.
+* Revisit problems that were challenging for you.

 ### 3. Which topics are most important?

+You probably want to maximize your chances of passing the interview, right?
+How do you know when you are *done preparing and ready for the interview?*

+That's the thing.
+Technically you're never *done* preparing.
+You will never have a 100% chance of passing any given interview.
+Think of it more as a game of probability or a distribution.

+You might prepare enough that you can pass 50% of interviews, or 90% of interviews, but never 100%.

+If you have limited time, here are the most important topics to focus on:

+1. Arrays
+2. Hash Maps
+3. Trees
+4. Graphs

+The hard thing about these topics is that they are very open-ended.
+For example, arrays are simple, yet there are hundreds of complex algorithms that can be performed on them, like binary search or sliding window problems.

+Graphs are even more complex.
+Some problems may require a simple DFS or BFS, but others may require a complex algorithm like Dijkstra's or a topological sort.

+To solve this problem, I created the [NeetCode 150](https://neetcode.io/practice?tab=problems) and [NeetCode 250](https://neetcode.io/practice?tab=problems) lists.
+These lists touch upon the vast majority of the topics you will see in coding interviews.

+If you're in a rush, you should prioritize the easy and medium problems in these lists.